altaga/Kharon-Protocol/Testing/README.md

 <img src="https://i.ibb.co/QnFSZgC/device1.png" width="200">

-If you happen to have one of this (ST Helium Developer Kit: st MB1296D) you can upload this code: https://github.com/altaga/Kharon-Protocol/tree/main/Testing/TESTINGHeliumdevkit
+If you happen to have one of this (ST Helium Developer Kit: st MB1296D)  and you know your workaround the helium console, you can upload this code: https://github.com/altaga/Kharon-Protocol/tree/main/Testing/TESTINGHeliumdevkit

-Here are the credentials of one of them if you just need a quick check on the functionality
+Here are the credentials of one of them if you just need a quick check on the functionality on our platform:

 Dev EUI: FF80A252597BD5D6